IFRS 15, policies, judgements, paras 110-128 certain disclosures, construction, support services

 Pre-contract costs are expensed as incurred until preferred bidder status is awarded at which point further costs are capitalised as there is a high probability that the Group would be able to recover these costs.
 Amounts subsequently recovered in respect of pre-contract costs that have been written off before preferred bidder status was awarded are recognised in full in the income statement when they are received in cash.

-2.27 Judgements and key sources of estimation uncertainty (extract)
+2.28 Judgements and key sources of estimation uncertainty (extracts)

 The Group’s revenue recognition and margin recognition policies, which are set out in Notes 2.4 and 2.5, are central to how the Group values the work it has carried out in each financial year.

-These policies require forecasts to be made of the outcomes of long-term construction services and support services contracts, which require both estimates and judgements to be made of both cost and income recognition on each contract.
+These policies require forecasts to be made of the outcomes of long-term construction services and support services contracts, which require estimates to be made of both cost and income recognition on each contract.
 On the cost side, estimates of forecasts are made on the final out-turn of each contract in addition to potential costs to be incurred for any maintenance and defects liabilities.
-On the income side, estimates and judgements are made on variations to consideration which typically include variations due to changes in scope of work, recoveries of claim income from customers, and potential liquidated damages that may be levied by customers.
-Judgements and estimates are reviewed regularly throughout the contract life based on latest available information and adjustments are made where necessary.
-The Group continues to regularly assess these judgements and estimates including considerations of the ongoing impact of the COVID-19 pandemic.
+On the income side, estimates are made on variations to consideration which typically include variations due to changes in scope of work, recoveries of claim income from customers, and potential liquidated damages that may be levied by customers.
+On cost reimbursable contracts there are also estimates required on the level of disallowable costs which requires an assessment of whether costs are recoverable under the terms of the contract and therefore should be recognised as income.
+Estimates are reviewed regularly throughout the contract life based on latest available information and adjustments are made where necessary.
+The Group continues to regularly assess these estimates.

-As at 31 December 2021, the Group’s contract assets, contract liabilities and contract provisions amounted to £214m, £678m and £321m respectively as set out in Notes 23 and 26.
-The Group has considered the nature of the estimates involved in deriving these balances and concluded that it is possible, on the basis of existing knowledge, that outcomes within the next financial year may be different from the Group’s assumptions applied as at 31 December 2021 and could require a material adjustment to the carrying amounts of these assets and liabilities in the next financial year.
-However, due to the level of uncertainty, combination of cost and income variables and timing across a large portfolio of contracts (in excess of 1,000) at different stages of their contract life, it is impracticable to provide a quantitative analysis of the aggregated judgements that are applied at a portfolio level.
+As at 31 December 2025, the Group’s contract assets, contract liabilities and contract provisions amounted to £238m, £1,063m and £514m respectively as set out in Notes 24 and 27.
+The Group has considered the nature of the estimates involved in deriving these balances and concluded that it is possible, on the basis of existing knowledge, that outcomes within the next financial year may be different from the Group’s assumptions applied as at 31 December 2025 and could require a material adjustment to the carrying amounts of these assets and liabilities in the next financial year.
+However, due to the level of uncertainty, combination of cost and income variables and timing across a large portfolio of contracts (in excess of 1,000) at different stages of their contract life, it is impracticable to provide a quantitative analysis of the aggregated estimates that are applied at a portfolio level.

-Within this portfolio, there are a limited number of long-term contracts where the Group has incorporated significant judgements over contractual entitlements relating to recoveries of claim income from customers and liquidated damages levied by the customer.
+Within this portfolio, there are a limited number of long-term contracts where the Group has incorporated significant estimates over contractual entitlements relating to recoveries of claim income from customers, suppliers and liquidated damages levied by the customer.
+This is in the Construction Services segment.
 These recoveries have been recognised at the amount that is considered highly probable not to significantly reverse.
-However, there are a host of factors affecting potential outcomes in respect of these entitlements which could result in a range of reasonably possible outcomes on these contracts in the following financial year, ranging from a gain of £65m to a loss of £(31)m.
+However, there are a host of factors affecting potential outcomes in respect of these entitlements which could result in a range of reasonably possible outcomes on these contracts in the following financial year, ranging from a gain of £82m to a loss of £44m.
 The Directors have assessed the range of reasonably possible outcomes on these limited number of contracts based on facts and circumstances that were present and known at the balance sheet date.
 As with any contract applying long-term contract accounting, these contracts are also affected by a variety of uncertainties that depend on future events, and so often need to be revised as contracts progress.

 4 Revenue